October 15, 2020

 At the time it was just a job, but after graduating the centre hired me as a lab technician.
 That’s when I got very interested in primates.
 That’s also where I met my wife Trish.

 I then came to Africa to look at the origins of the human aids epidemic.
-We got a grant in the late 1980s and to figure out the origins of HIV.
+We got a grant in the late 1980s to figure out the origins of HIV.

 The macaques in the USA’s primate centres were exhibiting symptoms similar to human AIDS, getting immune deficiency.
 We figured out that the macaques had got it from sooty mangabeys.
 And where do sooty mangabeys live?
 In the forests of Sierra Leone and Liberia.